The Menu-Size Complexity of Revenue Approximation: Upper Bound on Revenue-Approximation Complexity

-For every $n$-dimensional buyer type $v\in W_i$, we define the single-dimensional valuation for the ``remaining probability'' of winning item $i$ by We define the corresponding single-dimensional buyer type space of our ``continuation auction'' as and define a distribution $F^1_i\in\Delta(W_i^1)\subseteq\Delta(\RR)$ over it by for every measurable set $V\subseteq W_i^1$.
+For every $n$-dimensional buyer type $v\in W_i$, we define the single-dimensional valuation for the ``remaining probability'' of winning item $i$ by We define the corresponding single-dimensional buyer type space of our ``continuation mechanism'' as and define a distribution $F^1_i\in\Delta(W_i^1)\subseteq\Delta(\RR)$ over it by for every measurable set $V\subseteq W_i^1$.
 (Recall that $F(W_i)>0$; therefore, $F|_{W_i}$ is well defined.)
 Very roughly speaking, $F^1_i$ is defined such that its density at every $v^1\in W_i^1$ can be informally thought of as the sum of the densities of $F|_{W_i}$ at all $v\in W_i$ s.t.\ $\alpha(v)=v^1$.

-Having defined the single-dimensional buyer type space of the ``continuation auction,'' we now turn to defining the (menu of the) auction itself.
+Having defined the single-dimensional buyer type space of the ``continuation mechanism,'' we now turn to defining the (menu of the) mechanism itself.
 For an outcome (not necessarily a menu entry in~$\mech$) of the form $e=(x_i,\vec{0}_{-i};p)$, we define i.e., an entry selling a fraction of the remaining probability $(1-s_i)$ so that (in addition to the starting winning probability $s_i$) the overall winning probability is $x_i$, in exchange for ``upping'' the price (from the base price $b_i$) to $p$.
 (Recall that $s_i<1$; therefore, $\beta$ is well defined.)
-We define the ``continuation auction'' by\footnote{We emphasize that we do not take the closure (see \cref{closure} for a discussion) of $\mech_i^1$, as there is no ``need'' to do so.
-Indeed, as shown by \crefpart{alphabeta}{choice} below, $\mech_i^1$ already possesses a utility-maximizing entry with maximal price for each buyer type.} We note that $\mech_i^1 \in [0,1]\times\RR$ by definition of $s_i$ and $b_i$, and furthermore that $(0;0)=\beta(z_i)\in\mech_i^1$; therefore, $\mech_i^1$ is an IC and IR $1$-item auction.
-We now make precise the above claim regarding $\mech_i$ acting as if the buyer were allocated $z_i$ and then bid in the single-dimension ``continuation auction''~$\mech_i^1$, thus relating the revenue of the single-dimensional ``continuation auction'' $\mech_i^1$ with that of the original auction $\mech$ from $W_i$.
+We define the ``continuation mechanism'' by\footnote{We emphasize that we do not take the closure (see \cref{closure} for a discussion) of $\mech_i^1$, as there is no ``need'' to do so.
+Indeed, as shown by \crefpart{alphabeta}{choice} below, $\mech_i^1$ already possesses a utility-maximizing entry with maximal price for each buyer type.} We note that $\mech_i^1 \in [0,1]\times\RR$ by definition of $s_i$ and $b_i$, and furthermore that $(0;0)=\beta(z_i)\in\mech_i^1$; therefore, $\mech_i^1$ is an IC and IR $1$-item mechanism.
+We now make precise the above claim regarding $\mech_i$ acting as if the buyer were allocated $z_i$ and then bid in the single-dimension ``continuation mechanism''~$\mech_i^1$, thus relating the revenue of the single-dimensional ``continuation mechanism'' $\mech_i^1$ with that of the original mechanism $\mech$ from $W_i$.

 \begin{sublemma}[Relation between $\mech_i^1$ and $\mech$] \leavevmode \begin{parts} \item For every $v\in W_i$, we have that $\beta(e)$ is the menu entry of choice of $\alpha(v)$ from $\mech_i^1$, where $e\in\mech_i$ is the menu entry of choice of $v$ from $\mech$. \item $\Rev_{\mech_i^1}(F^1_i) = \Rev_{\mech}(F|_{W_i}) - b_i$. \end{parts} \end{sublemma}